 A lot of the main attractions are in the region between Reykjavik and Vik.
 So if you only have a week, you’ll probably want to constrain your itinerary to that area.
 I read lots of articles online before our trip about how to do the whole ring road in Iceland in just 7 days.
 But here’s the thing, while that’s technically possible, you’re going to be driving… a lot, most of the time really!

 So that lead us to part 2 of figuring out how much we could do in our 2 weeks which is to use google maps.
-You can get directions between one place and the next, which will help you understand how much driving is going to be involved verses sight seeing.
-Also there’s only so many hours in a day, so having to pick just a few things to see each day was hard but worth it.
+You can get directions between one place and the next, which will help you understand how much driving is going to be involved versus sight seeing.
+Also, there are only so many hours in a day, so having to pick just a few things to see each day was hard but worth it.

 We also had the liberty of staying right in our rental van which meant we didn’t need to be at our place to sleep by a certain time.
 This is important because Iceland runs on what might be considered more normal hours.
 So if you get to your place to stay too late, you’re not going to be let in.
 It can be a bit of a shock that so many businesses close down what we might consider early, (coming from the States where things are so often open around the clock).

-One of my friends’ brother visited Iceland shortly after us, and he ended up having to sleep in his car one night outside of the hotel because he got in after the 10pm check in time.
-All in all, figuring out your time constraints from where you’re going to be staying, to how far you need to drive to each location, as well considering how many days you have really helps put into perspective how much you can see.
+One of my friend’s brothers visited Iceland shortly after us, and he ended up having to sleep in his car one night outside of the hotel because he got in after the 10 pm check-in time.
+All in all, figuring out your time constraints from where you’re going to be staying, to how far you need to drive to each location, as well as considering how many days you have really helps put into perspective how much you can see.

 I’ve also gotten lots of questions about going to Iceland for a 3-4 day weekend.
 And I’d have to say that while that’s doable, you’re barely going to scratch the surface of this amazing country.
 But you can plan a great itinerary staying in Reykjavik, visiting the popular Golden Circle and the Blue Lagoon – boom… weekend planned!